morganrivers/timezone_and_flux_from_ip/README.md

 ## Script

-The main script is located at `/etc/NetworkManager/dispatcher.d/update_timezone` and needs to be made executable (`chmod +x`) to work correctly.
+The main script is located at `/etc/NetworkManager/dispatcher.d/update_timezone`.
 The script performs the following actions:

 1. Logs the start of the script, the network interface, and its status.